Basic Needs Navigation to Help Families Thrive

 Next Steps for DTRN360

 The state’s new system, which Findhelp will integrate with, is called DTRN360 and will be designed, developed, and deployed by Bamboo Health over approximately the next 6 months.
-DTRN360 will add significant capabilities to the existing DTRN (Delaware Treatment and Referral Network) to better serve residents in need.
+DTRN360 will add significant capabilities to the existing DTRN (Delaware Treatment and Referral Network) to better serve residents in need by connecting them to resources to address substance use disorder & mental health needs.

 Supporting Your Community